JoaoVeiga-afk/desofs2025_wed_pbs_1/Deliverables/fase2-sprint2/README.md

 ## Other Deliverables

 In the content folder, you can find a Postman collection with the API endpoints used in the project, as well as documentation for the API.
+In the same folder you can find the ASVS (Application Security Verification Standard) checklist in the [excel file](content/ASVS_checklist.xlsx).